Lee Elia: 1984–1988: Returning to the Phillies

 After being fired by the Cubs, Elia rejoined the Phillies organization as manager for the Triple-A Portland Beavers.
 He replaced John Felske, who had been promoted to be the Phillies' bench coach.
-Elia's tenure in Portland is perhaps best remembered for his role in an unusual incident during a May 30, 1984 game against the Vancouver Canadians.
+Elia's tenure in Portland is remembered for his role in an unusual incident during a May 30, 1984 game against the Vancouver Canadians.
 Elia was ejected for arguing a called third strike and threw a chair onto the field before leaving the dugout; this led to the ejection of the team's batboy Sam Morris, who refused (acting on instructions from Beavers players in the dugout) umpire Pam Postema's demand that to retrieve the chair from field.
 Elia led the Beavers to a 62–78 record in the Pacific Coast League, a last-place finish in the Northern Division.

 With Felske named as the new Phillies manager for 1985, Elia was promoted back to the major leagues to serve as bench coach.
 The Phillies finished the season 75–87, fifth in the NL East.
 They improved to 86–75 in 1986, second place in the division, but finished 21.5 games back of the New York Mets.